Genevieve Stein-O'Brien, PhD, MHS -- PI

 David Zhou -- Undergraduate, Neuroscience

-David Zhou is a third-year undergraduate at Hopkins studying neuroscience and applied mathematics.
+David Zhou is an undergraduate at Hopkins studying neuroscience and applied mathematics.
 His primary research interests lie in understanding the pathways that guide the nervous system as it develops, and subsequently, how various mechanisms of error and dysregulation can disrupt these pathways.
 Currently, he is working in the Stein-O'Brien Lab to develop a computational model of murine cerebrocortical development as a medium for hypothesis testing alternative to conventional in-vivo methods.

 Alumni